valdasg/fancy_digi_mart/readme.md

 ### Things to consider
 Unit Testing for functions, testing of ariving data quality, orchestration, incremental load actions, to append new data, modify if exists.
+To have a propper testing setup, make a Docker container with spark and dependancies installed and run app from there.